 Today Anne Frank is famous for her optimistic diary, written while she hid from the horrors of the Holocaust.
 We have that diary thanks to the efforts of another, often unsung woman, Miep Gies.
 Miep and her husband were integral in protection the Frank family as they lived in the Secret Annex, and when the Nazis arrested the fugitives, she knew that they would be back to pilfer their belongings as well.
 She couldn't bear the thought of Anne's precious diary being stolen or destroyed, so she hid it, hoping to return it to Anne or her family in time.
 Sadly, only Anne's father, Otto, survived the concentration camps, but when Miep gave him Anne's writing, it was the first step towards her words being read around the world.
 This powerful account celebrates everyday heroism and the power of the written word.

-When Zheng Yi Sao's village was attacked by pirates in the late 1700s, the captain was captivated — but she refused to marry him unless she got a share of his business.
+When Zheng Yi Sao's village in Guangzhou, China was attacked by pirates in the late 1700s, the captain was captivated by her — but she refused to marry him unless she got a share of his business.
 Six years later, when he died, she took over his fleet, but realized that the best way to hold her power was by sharing it, winning the loyalty of other ships' captains by offering them their own shares.
 Before long, she commanded 1,800 ships and 70,000 sailors, rivaling the emperor's own navy.
 And even though she had a price on her head, when she was ready to retire, she convinced the governor-general of Canton to grant her freedom.
 Helaine Becker's exuberant picture book about Zheng Yi Sao's remarkable life includes an equally fascinating author's note about what it's like to tell the story of a person whose history is almost forgotten.

 Young Teresa Carreño loved music, and the piano provided her comfort when she needed it — even when a revolution in her home of Venezuela forced her family to flee to America.
 She continued to play, and soon the Piano Girl became famous far and wide, bringing music and joy to people in the midst of the Civil War.
 Eventually, stories about the 10-year-old prodigy reached the White House, and one day, the young refugee played beautiful tunes for Abraham Lincoln and his family.
 Poetic language and colorful illustrations tell Carreño's story, celebrating the solace that music brings in difficult times.